plus3it/SystemPrep/README.md

   - `"Workstation"`

 - `EntEnv`: Applies enterprise integration according to the environment in which the system is operating.
 This accepts a tri-state value:
-  - `"True"`:  Attempt to detect the environment automatically.
+  - `$true`:  Attempt to detect the environment automatically.
 WARNING: Currently this value is non-functional.
-  - `"False"`:  (Default) Do not set an environment.
+  - `$false`:  (Default) Do not set an environment.
 Any content that is dependent on the environment will not be available to this system.
   - `<string>`:  Set the environment to the value of `"<string>"`.
 Note that uppercase values will be converted to lowercase.

+- `OuPath`: Set a grain used by the join-domain formula to determine which OU to use when joining the system to a domain.
+If not joining a domain, you can still set this parameter but the grain is ignored.
+  - `$false`: (Default) Do not set the OU Path grain.
+  - `<string>`: Full DN of the OU to place the system. i.e. `"OU=SuperCoolApp,DC=example,DC=com"`

+- `ComputerName`: Set a grain used by the name-computer formula to set the hostname of the system.
+  - `$false`: (Default) Do no set the ComputerName grain.
+  - `<string>`: Hostname to apply to the system. i.e. `"SuperSystem"`

 - `SaltStates`: Comma-separated list of Salt states to apply to the system.
 This parameter is passed through to the Salt Install *Content* script.
 `"Highstate"` is a special keyword that applies the [Salt Highstate][13].

 - `SaltContentUrl`: URL hosting an archive zip file of the salt content to apply to the system.
   - `<string>`:  Default is `"https://url/to/salt-content.zip"`.

 - `NoReboot`: Boolean parameter that controls whether the *Master* script will reboot the system upon completion of the script.
 Acceptable values are `$true` or `$false`.